x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-faq.md

 config, and always accept any of them, or else yesterday's install may be broken tomorrow.
 Complexity hurdle #5.

 Never going to happen.
-The folder is named `node_modules`.
+The folder is named `node_packages`.
 It is written indelibly in the Node Way, handed down from the ancient times of Node 0.3.